spring1843/go-dsa/tree/README.md

 A Binary Search Tree (BST) is a type of sorted tree where, for every node n, the values of all nodes in its left subtree are less than n, and the values of all nodes in its right subtree are greater than n.

 Performing an In-Order traversal of a binary search tree and outputting each visited node results in a sorted (In-Order) list of nodes.
-This is known as the tree sort algorithm, which has a time complexity of O(NLogN).
+This is known as the tree sorting algorithm, which has a time complexity of O(NLogN).
 While there are other sorting algorithms available, none are more efficient than O(n*Log n).

 ### BST Complexity

-The time complexity of operations such as Search, Deletion, Insertion, and finding the minimum and maximum values in a binary search tree is O(h), where h represents the height of the tree.
+The time complexity of operations such as Search, Deletion, Insertion, and finding the minimum and maximum values in a binary search tree is O(h), where h represents the tree height.

 ## AVL - Height Balanced BST